Oaxaca Artisanal Wool Textile Experience

 Once we’ve finished the weaving, you’ll have an opportunity to sit down for a traditional family meal together, with some food you’re almost guaranteed not to try anywhere else!
 You can chat more about your experience, and what you learned together with your host family, before departing ways.

 This is most of a full-day experience where you will learn and appreciate the hard work of the weaving families and communities of Mexico.
-It will be a window into a normal day in these people’s lives and allow you to connect on a deep level by participating in their activities and connecting to the land they live off.
+It will be a window into a normal day in these people’s lives and allow you to connect deeply by participating in their activities and connecting to the land they live off.
 The objective is that you can get a bond with the sacred practices of textile production – in the ways the weavers have bonded with this practice for generations.

 – Jeans or long pants (this is most customary in Mexico, though shorts/dress are fine if you are most comfortable in that).